Getting started

 Gridding methods produce a regularly spaced, rectangular array of Z values from regularly and irregularly spaced XYZ data.
 The term "irregularly spaced" means that the points follow no particular pattern over the extent of the map, so there are many "holes" where data are missing.
 Gridding fills in these holes by extrapolating or interpolating Z values at those locations where no data exists.

-For each data, loaded into surfit memory you can specify gridding rule, which describes how to use your data in surfit gridding algorithm".
+For each data, loaded into surfit memory you can specify gridding rule, which describes how to use your data in surfit gridding algorithm.

 Gridding procedure consists of 4 steps: